Azure Storage Explorer

 upload data

-On the following window, Select the three dots to locate your folders/files.
+After selecting Upload Folder or Upload Files, on the following window, Select the three dots to locate the required folders or files.

 upload data continued